Phones · Resale guide

 |---|---|---|

-Note that these prices are for the standard variant.
-Models with higher internal storage might command a slight premium, typically ₹500-₹1,000 more.
+Note: These prices are for the common 6GB/128GB variant.
+Higher storage variants may fetch a small premium.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Motorola Moto G96 in 2026